ay03/LangLearnDemo/README.md

 ## 🧠 AI Model (Training in Progress)

-I am currently collecting data and training a custom AI model using real voice recordings from native speakers of various Indian languages.
+I am collecting data and training a custom AI model using real voice recordings from native speakers of various Indian languages.
 This model powers two key features of the app:

 ---